WAbate/Supervised-Machine-Learning/README.md

+--Hypothesis-- Judging from the models, the Logistic Regression model will perform better for the dataset.
+As far as classification problems go, both the Random Forest and the Logistic Regression Models are suitable.
+But as far as there being over 80 variables to consider, the Logistic Model will prevail superior over the Random Forest model.
+Typically the Random Forrest Model would work better for promlems that are more simple.

+--Evaluation-- The Random Forest model performed better on test data without the data being scaled.

+--Results-- Once the data was scaled, the Logistics Regression model proved to be the better classifier with an accuracy score of .76 whereas the Random Forest model put our a score of .5.

+--Conclusion-- Although we came up with a .76 accuracy rate, I would still be skeptical on using either model for true value purposes.
+The inaccuracy is still way too high to trust as far as percentages go.

 # Supervised Machine Learning Homework - Predicting Credit Risk

 In this assignment, you will be building a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.